Uniswap/smart-order-router/README.md

 ### Integration Tests

 Make sure the `.env` file is configured to connect to mainnet and other chains.
-Instructions are below in the [CLI](#cli) section
+See the [CLI](#cli) section below for more details.

 ```
 npm run integ-test